 Kopeshwar Temple near Kolhapur in Maharashtra is a masterpiece of Chalukyan temple architecture.
-It is yet to get the fame like Chola temples of Thanjavur or Chandela temples of Khajuraho.
+It is yet to get fame like the Chola temples of Thanjavur or the Chandela temples of Khajuraho.
 Maybe because it is a single temple in this region with a much smaller Jain temple in the vicinity.
 Maybe its time has just come now.

 Kopeshwar Mahadev Temple in Khidrapur was my prime motivation for this trip to Kolhapur.
 So, early morning we drove down from Kolhapur to Khidrapur, some 70 Km away, to see this temple in all its glory.

 Kopeshwar Temple Khidrapur

 Nested between the relatively new houses, the stone door with a lovely doorjamb welcomed us.
 The first thing I noticed was the shining polish the stones carried.
 I would soon see many sculptures and pillars inside with even better, shining polish on them.
 It reminded me of the fine polish I saw at Barabar caves in Bihar.

 I stepped in to see the temple shimmering in the morning rays of the sun.
 I hurriedly stepped into the Swarg Mandap – for this is the most unique architectural feature of this temple.
 And stood there awestruck by what I saw.
 No matter how many images or videos you see, there is nothing like standing on the large circular stone disc surrounded by 48 carved pillars with an opening to the sky.